Origin of Frequency Clusters and Self-Organized Triplet Locking in the Kuramoto Model with Inertia: Preliminaries

-Hence, by using the phase shift symmetry of the system, two differential equations could be eliminated and thus the equations were reduced from a $2N$ dimensional to a $2(N-1)$ dimensional system \cite{Maistrenko.2017}.
+Hence, by exploiting the phase shift symmetry, the set of $2N$ equations~\eqref{eq:KMI_final_first_order_reduction} were reduced to a $2(N-1)$ dimensional system.
 The elimination of two equations by a single symmetry arises from the second-order nature of the \acp{ode}.
-Since equations \eqref{eq:KMI_with_all_parameters} are second-order \acp{ode} and exhibit a phase shift symmetry, introducing phase-difference coordinates removes one second-order \ac{ode}.
-After rewriting the system as a first-order system, this corresponds to the elimination of two first-order \acp{ode}. \\ To summarize the changes of reference frames, the system is first transformed into a reference frame rotating with constant frequency $\omega$.
+Since equations~\eqref{eq:KMI_with_all_parameters} are second-order \acp{ode} and exhibit a phase shift symmetry, introducing phase-difference coordinates removes one second-order \ac{ode}.
+After rewriting the system as a first-order system, this corresponds to the elimination of two first-order \acp{ode}. \\ To summarize, the system of equations~\eqref{eq:KMI_with_all_parameters} is first transformed into a reference frame rotating with constant frequency $\omega$.
 By introducing the phase-difference coordinates, it is shifted into the co-rotating reference frame of oscillator 1, which itself is already situated in the rotating reference frame.